 REGIONAL climate change issues

-Climate change - change in the long-term broad patterns of weather is happening in Maine.
+Climate change - change in the long-term, broad patterns of weather - is happening in Maine.
 It is well documented by more frequent and stronger storm events, higher tides, hotter summers, greater precipitation, shifting ranges of plant and animal species, expanded ranges of southern pests and disease, rising sea levels and acidification of the waters of the Gulf of Maine.

 The short and long term impacts associated with climate change are significant and far-reaching.